 Note: The behavioural concerns listed below are an example and is not an exhaustive list.
-In all cases, at all levels, the Senior Tutor will inform the parents in writing.
+In all cases, at all levels, the Senior Tutor will inform the parents in writing and the incidents will be recorded in CPOMS.
 Serious breaches will be recorded in the NMS records by the Vice Principal.